mmattyV/vkim/README.md

 ## Installation

-First, switch into the grpc directory:
+First, switch into the grpc directory (if you haven't already) with:

 ```bash
 cd grpc